ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 quit
 ```

 We search through the stack for the pointer that the program displayed to us.
 Here we find it at position 15, and confirm it with a `%15$p`.
-Then we can print the string that address points to with `%15s`.
+Then we can print the string that address points to with `%15$s`.

+> *Note*: If the executable doesn't change, the offset for the location of items on the stack stays the same.
+For example, subsequent runs of the above will always have the string pointer at offset 15.

 OK.
 So we can see things on the stack and display them in various ways.
 But what if what we want is a hundred positions deep in the stack?
 Or we want to just print out lots of stack to see what we have?
 Or the program doesn't tell us the string pointer we need to find?
 Python and [pwntools](https://github.com/Gallopsled/pwntools#readme) can help us out here!